 Read the full review: LG OLED55C8PLA

 This 55 inch Philips TV is a dark horse.
 While it might not look anything that special, in terms of HDR content, it can hold its own against TVs costing three times its price.
 And when it comes to HD content, it can mix it with the best of them.
 Plus it has the brilliant Ambilight feature on board to draw you into the picture and make the whole viewing experience more immersive.
-Possibly the best value 55 inch 4K TV.
+Another great value 55 inch 4K TV.

 Read the full review: Philips 55POS9002